noahehall/theBookOfNoah/0current/aws/exams/services/compute/ec2.md

   - temporary storage for frequently changed data: buffers, caches, scratch data, etc
 - negatives
   - its lifecycle is tied to the lifecycle of the ec2 instance; once the ec2 is down, the data on the instance store is lost

+### launch templates

+- standardizes instance configuration in a template to quickly launch ec2 instances
+- can be used with ec2 autoscaling
+- uses an AMI as the base configuiration

 ## considerations